Welcome to the FAQ document for the Leica Geosystems, part of Hexagon, and CYBID partnership.

 Building on this foundation, the suite has been recently expanded with CYBID’s V-SIM Forensic Platform, which introduces advanced modules for crime, accident, and fire/arson investigation and reconstruction, offering dynamic simulations, multibody modeling, and physics-based analysis in a fully immersive 3D environment.

-The modular structure ensures scalability and the ability to tailor functionalities to the specific needs of specialists and experts at each stage of the investigation.
+The modular structure of V-SIM ensures scalability and the ability to tailor functionalities to the specific needs of specialists and experts at each stage of the investigation.
 An intuitive interface, numerous tools that enhance work efficiency, task automation, and AI algorithms significantly improve productivity and credibility.
 Advanced mathematical modelling and a built-in physics engine ensure the reliability of analyses and reconstructions.

 For more information about the CRASH, CRIME, VR and PHOTORECT modules and capabilities, please download the V-SIM Forensic Platform feature comparison chart.